What We Offer

-In loose terms, a management survey attempts to locate all acm’s that might be encountered during the normal day to day use of a building.
+The aim of a management survey is to locate all ACMs that might be encountered during the normal day to day use of a building.
 For example, asbestos wall panels or ceilings would be logged and sampled as would pipe lagging in a boiler-room, or vinyl floor tiles in a kitchen area.
-What may not be included however are those materials that are beyond reasonable access such as very high ceilings, materials inside wall voids, under floors or (sometimes) in ceiling voids.

-By contrast, the refurbishment and demolition surveys set out to identify all acm’s in a building (or given area), both the accessible and inaccessible.
+By contrast, refurbishment and demolition surveys set out to identify all ACMs in a building (or within a specific scope of works), both the accessible and inaccessible.
 Slightly different approaches are taken depending on whether the building is to be refurbished or demolished.

-The result is that the client gets a register of all* acm’s in the property which can be passed on to contractors who will develop a strategy and cost for removing all asbestos materials from the site prior to refurbishment or demolition.
-There will, of necessity, have been a greater level of disturbance and more significant damage to the decorative order in order to locate them.
-The survey should therefore not be carried out in an occupied building.
+The result of both survey types is that the client gets a register of all* acm’s in the property which can be passed on to contractors who will develop a strategy and cost for removing all asbestos materials from the site prior to refurbishment or demolition.

 What is involved in an asbestos survey?
 Click here